| | |

 Lower Antelope Canyon is open year-round.
 But light beams occur from mid-March to mid-October.
 However, only on a very sunny day is a chance to see the famous beam rays of light fall into the slot canyon.
 You have to be in the Lower Antelope Canyon around noon to succeed.

-The Lower slot canyon rarely has light beams.
+The Lower Slot Canyon rarely has light beams.
 One cloud in the sky is enough to cover the beam of light.
 But many tourists come during Summer.
 So, book your tour well in advance.
 We visited both slot canyons, and only in Upper, we were lucky to see light beams.

 Less tourist is from November through March.
 There are no light beams in those months, but the place is still worth visiting.
 Morning hours are also spectacular, and light is excellent for pictures.
 Even without light beams, Lower Antelope Canyon looks spectacular any time of the year.